A Skincare Routine for Dark Olive Skin Tones

 STEP 1: Cleanse

 Cleansing is important for all skin tones and skin types.
 Reach for a gentle formula to rid your skin of dead surface skin cells, makeup, oil and any other impurities.
-We love the L’Oréal-owned CeraVe Foaming Facial Cleanser, which is a gentle wash that soothes all types of skin.
+We love the Thayers pH Balancing Gentle Face Wash With Aloe Vera, a jelly-to-foam cleanser that helps strengthen the skin’s moisture barrier and balance its pH levels.

 STEP 2: Gently Exfoliate

-The trick to exfoliating the right way is by sloughing away dead cells while still managing to be careful with your complexion.
-That means finding an exfoliation method that is gentle enough for your skin and being sure not to overdo it.
-Use a gentle scrub like the Tula So Polished Exfoliating Sugar Scrub.
+The trick to exfoliating the right way is by sloughing away dead cells without stripping your skin.
+That means finding an exfoliation method that is gentle enough for your skin and not overdoing it.
+Try a gentle scrub like the Kiehl’s Pineapple Papaya Facial Scrub.

 STEP 3: Correct Dark Spots